-One of the best features of Etcher, if not the best one altogether, is how easy it is to use.
+One of the best features of Etcher, if not the best one, is how easy it is to use.
 The tool works by providing the user with three steps to complete.
 The first is selecting the image you want to flash on your USB drive.
 This can be any, depending on what operating system you want to try out.
-The second step is selecting the SD card or the drive that you’ve inserted into your computer, which by the way, is another innovative feature.
+The second step is selecting the SD card or the drive that you’ve inserted into your computer, which is another innovative feature.

 Last but not least, you click a vividly apparent button, and there goes Etcher working in full flight.
 Honestly, that’s just about it, and there isn’t anything more to this tool.